faldor20/nottui/docs/tutorial/hackernews/bin/tangled/tangled_tutorial.md

 ```

-We have extended the posts generation to include a sorting step using our selected sorting function.
+### 3.4 Putting it all together

-A little section has been added to the bottom to show the key the user should press to open the sorting prompt
+We've extended the posts generation to include a sorting step using our selected sorting function.
+We've also added a section at the bottom to show the key the user should press to open the sorting prompt:

 ```ocaml
 let shortcuts = Ui.vcat [ Ui.hcat [ W.string "[S]orting" ] ]